Here's What the Green, Yellow, and Red Figure Skating Scoring Boxes Mean

 But it's not only about colors, it's also about numbers

 While the color-coded system can help viewers better understand how well a skater is generally doing from a technical perspective, the number of points the skater will actually receive for each technical skill they attempt, which is the number shown within the colored box, is a bit complicated.

-For example, every technical move they go for -- whether performed successfully or unsuccessfully -- will receive a "grade of execution," or GOE, between negative 3 points or positive 3 points.
-If you see a green box, it means the skater got a positive GOE for a particular move, and will either receive the full number of "base" points the move is worth, slightly less (if the judges think something subtle went wrong or was lacking), or more (if it was practically perfect).
+For example, every technical element they attempt, whether performed successfully or unsuccessfully, will receive a "grade of execution," or GOE, within a range of -5 to +5, which is added to or deducted from the base value.
+So, if you see a green box, it means the skater got a positive GOE for a particular element.
+From there, they'll either receive the full number of base points the move is worth, slightly less if the judges think something subtle went wrong or was lacking, or more if it was practically perfect.
 If you see a red box, the skater did something wrong and received a negative GOE.